selvaje/SE_docs/source/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.md

 ### Re-install the Virtual Box guest edition with the GUI

-Sometime the Virtual Box guest edition is not installed correctly so you have to do the procedure described below.
+Sometime the Virtual Box guest edition is not installed correctly so you have to follow the procedure described below.

 From the Virtualbox menu press Device > Insert Guest Addition CD image